dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 One other manifestation of visco-elasticity is time-dependent stress change or stress relaxation.
 Whenever a change of strain is applied and set constant, stresses may relax with time.
-For example, unconsolidated sands may relax horizontal stresses with time after a tectonic strain is applied (Figure \ref{fig:StressRelaxField}).
+For example, unconsolidated sands may relax horizontal stresses with time after a tectonic strain is applied ({numref}`fig:StressRelaxField`).
 Therefore, neglecting visco-elasticity may result in an overestimation of horizontal stresses in unconsolidated sands with a purely elastic model.

-:::{figure-md} fig_StressRelax
+:::{figure-md} fig:StressRelax
 <img src="../mynewbook/figures/5-StressRelaxTXC.pdf" alt="figurecontent" width="600px">

 Time-dependent deformation: stress relaxation.
 :::

-:::{figure-md} fig_StressRelaxField
+:::{figure-md} fig:StressRelaxField
 <img src="../mynewbook/figures/4-StressRelaxField.PNG" alt="figurecontent" width="600px">

 Impact of stress relaxation in horizontal stresses in the subsurface. (a) Decrease of $S_{Hmax}$ due to deviatoric stress relaxation caused by a paleo-tectonic strain $\varepsilon_{Hmax}$. (b)Increase of $S_{hmin}$ due to deviatoric stress relaxation caused by overburden stress.